Hans-Jürgen von Arnim: World War II

-When Hitler and the Nazis come to power in 1933 Von Arnim was still in the Reichswehr and continued to serve in the Wehrmacht as a major general.
+When Hitler and the Nazis came to power in 1933, von Arnim was still in the Reichswehr and continued to serve in the Wehrmacht as a major general.
 Arnim commanded the 52nd Infantry Division in both the Battles for Poland and France.
 In October 1940, Arnim was given command of the 17th Panzer Division.

 Von Arnim took part in Operation Barbarossa, the invasion of the Soviet Union, and on 1 October 1941, took command of XXXIX Panzer Corps until November 1942.

 On 20 February 1943 he was appointed commander of the 5th Panzer Army under Erwin Rommel in North Africa, whom he replaced as commander of the Army Group Africa on the 10th March 1943.
 He surrendered to British forces on 12 May 1943 as a consequence of the successful allied Operation Strike.

 Von Arnim was sent to Britain where he was held and interrogated (as well as bugged) at both Latimer House and Trent Park.
 He was then interned along with 24 other German general officers at Camp Clinton, Mississippi, and was released on 1 July 1947.

 He died in 1962 in Bad Wildungen, West Germany.